RyanLarge13/Sketch-It/README.md

 $ sudo apt-get install libglu1-mesa-dev freeglut3-dev mesa-common-dev
 ```

-nlomann-json is included as a header file under includes.
-Or use the link above to
+nlomann-json is included as a .hpp file under src/lib for the application.
+Optionally you can use the link above to
 install it locally and add it to CMake.
 Check it out form the link above

 ```